commercelayer/commercelayer-docs-resources/free_gift_promotions/object.md

 # The free gift promotion object

-A free gift promotion object is returned as part of the response body of each successful list, retrieve, create or update API call.
+A free gift promotion object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/free_gift_promotions endpoint</b>.

 ## Fields